mongodb-industry-solutions/Connected-Vehicle-Edge-Server/README.md

 Make sure your cluster on the Cloud is up and running.
 1. Open the Unity project, and click on the play button which is located on the top center of the UI.
 This will start the unity game.
 ![Alt Text](media/unity-play-button.png)
-2. Open the two Xcode projects: `iOS-App-Atlas/iOS-App-Atlas.xcodeproj`.
+2. Open the Xcode project: `iOS-App-Atlas/iOS-App-Atlas.xcodeproj`.
-3. Run the the apps.
+3. Run the the app.
 Sometimes it may be required to reset the package caches in Xcode -> ```'File -> Packages -> Reset Package Caches'```

 Now you have everything up and running!